correctiv/pandas-redistrict/README.md

 Data on redistricting is in `data/` directory.
 Currently only available for German *Kreise* (containing reforms in NRW, Sachsen, Sachsen-Anhalt and Mecklenburg-Vorpommern).

+Install like this:

+    pip install pandas-redistrict

+## Example

 ``` python
 >>> df  # Values of indexed by German district identifiers